 Sue: It sounds like there’s a swarm of bees in this office.
 Why is Doctor Who always so bloody noisy?

 Sue: Not mind control again!
 Bloody hell.
 Get a new gimmick!
-Having said that, the Master does have very piercing eyes.
-It’s very good casting.
+Having said that, the Master’s eyes are very piercing.
+It’s good casting, this.
 Is the character based on Omar Sharif?

 The episode concludes with a brainwashed Jo trying to set off a bomb at UNIT HQ.

-Sue: She’s not having a great first day at work.top
+Sue: She’s not having a great first day at work.

-Sue: Jo just punched that solider in the balls!
+Sue: Jo just punched that soldier in the balls!
 You go, girl!

-Luckily, Jo is overpowered and the bomb is chucked out of the window (“nice explosion”) and then we return to the plastics factory where Colonel Masters (“couldn’t he have come up with a better pseudonym?
+Luckily, Jo is overpowered and the bomb is chucked out of the window (“Nice explosion”), and then we return to the plastics factory where Colonel Masters (“Couldn’t he come up with a better pseudonym?
 Does he want to get caught?”) is demonstrating a new line of products.

 But this chair is special.
-This chair kills.
+This chair can kill.

-Sue: Isn’t it a bit dodgy having a household object murder someone like that?
-Watchdog would have a field day.
+Sue: Isn’t it a bit dodgy to use a household object as a murder weapon?
+Watchdog would have had a field day.

-But there is one man the Master can’t influence – the factory’s retired founder, John Farrel.
-So he gives him an ugly doll to take home with him instead.
+There’s one man the Time Lord can’t influence – the factory’s retired founder, John Farrel.
+So the Master gives him an ugly doll instead.

-Sue: You know, that doll definitely rings a bell.
-Have you shown this story to me before?
+Sue: That doll definitely rings a bell.
+Have you shown this to me before, Neil?

-Me: The Doctor seems quite happy to see tortured elephants.
-Look, he appears quite charmed by the sight.
+Me: The Doctor seems to like the tortured elephants.
+In fact, he’s positively charmed by them.

-Sue: The Doctor looks very tanned in these scenes.
-Has he just been on holiday?
-He looks practically orange.
-Did David Dickson model himself on Jon Pertwee’s Doctor?
+Sue: The Doctor is very tanned in these scenes.
+Has he been on holiday?
+Because he’s practically orange.
+Did David Dickinson model himself on Jon Pertwee’s Doctor?